Highs, mid-levels and lows of infant exposures to certain toxins seem to correlate closely with highs, mid-levels and lows of autism or ASD traits

 Clumsiness: According to the U.N.
 Environmental Programme (UNEP), other symptoms of methylmercury poisoning include cerebellar ataxia (lack of muscular coordination) and gait disturbance,17q Those effects of mercury are quite compatible with the deficits in gross and fine motor skills and the unusual gait typically observable in those with ASD.17r

-Hyperkinesia (pathologically increased muscular movement) is a normal characteristic of mercury poisoning,17s and people who have had much contact with those with ASD will be familiar with that problem.
+Hyperkinesia (pathologically increased muscular movement) is a normal characteristic of mercury poisoning,17s and inappropriate repetitive motions are a known frequent characteristic of those with autism.

 Deficits in language, attention, and memory were associated with higher mercury exposure among children in the Faroes Islands, where mercury ingestion is elevated due to a diet including considerable seafood.17w It should not be hard to see that these effects of mercury are compatible with traits of many of those with ASD.